Cardinal-Cryptography/signer-integration-example/README.md

 ## Loading accounts

-Now we can use `web3Accounts` helper function to get all accounts provided by Signer
+Now we can use `web3Accounts` helper function to get all accounts provided by the Signer:

 ```jsx
 import { web3Accounts } from "@polkadot/extension-dapp";